Amway: Procter & Gamble

-Some Amway distributors distributed an urban legend that the (old) Procter & Gamble service mark was in fact a Satanic symbol or that the CEO of P&G is himself a practicing Satanist.
+Some Amway distributors spread an urban legend that the old Procter & Gamble service mark was a Satanic symbol or that the CEO of Procter & Gamble is a practicing Satanist.
 (In some variants of the story, it is also claimed that the CEO of Procter & Gamble donated "satanic tithes" to the Church of Satan.)
 Procter & Gamble alleged that several Amway distributors were behind a resurgence of the story in the 1990s and sued several independent Amway distributors and the company for defamation and slander.
 The distributors had used Amway's Amvox voice messaging service to send the rumor to their downline distributors in April 1995.
 By 2003, after more than a decade of lawsuits in multiple states, all allegations against Amway and Amway distributors had been dismissed.
 In October 2005, a Utah appeals court reversed part of the decision dismissing the case against the four Amway distributors, and remanded it to the lower court for further proceedings.
 In the lawsuit against the four former Amway distributors, Procter & Gamble was awarded $19.25 million by a U.S. District Court jury in Salt Lake City on March 20, 2007.
 On November 24, 2008, the case was officially settled.
 "It's hard to imagine they'd pursue it this long, especially after all the retractions we put out," said distributor Randy Haugen, a 53-year-old Ogden, Utah, businessman who maintained P&G was never able to show how it was harmed by the rumors.
 "We are stunned.
 All of us."